 Check your application status to ensure all supporting materials have been received.

 So what should you do once you've applied to San Francisco State?
-First and foremost, you should concentrate on your studies: get those good grades and take the necessary tests by the correct deadlines.
+First and foremost, you should concentrate on your studies: get those good grades and stay on top of important deadlines.